 - Look into the company: investigate whether they have been actively involved with the LGBTQ+ community throughout the year (and not just during Pride season).

 - INVESTIGATE SOME MORE: This could include looking into the companies discrimination policy or where your money is actually going.
 Or, like I mentioned in my first tip, see if the company is an active ally for the LGBTQ+ community all year round, and not just during pride month

-- Try and find out where your money is going: you could also Look to see if the company donates some of their profits to LGBTQ+ charities / organisations that actively support the community.
+- Try and find out where your money is going: you could also Look to see if the company donates some of their profits to LGBTQ+ charities /organizations that actively support the community.
 If they don’t try to find out why.

 - But, improve your shopping habits first: Try and ask yourself, ‘why am I wanting to wear/buy/adorn myself with this item?‘ Your motivation and intentions when getting a commodity are important.

-- Try and support small, queer businesses: especially those who fall under other minority groups (if possible)- so instead of supporting large corporations, try and support independant, queer creators / companies.
-I’ll provide the name of some queer companies / independant people when I upload this blog post.
+- Try and support small, queer businesses: especially those who fall under other minority groups (if possible)- so instead of supporting large corporations, try and support independent, queer creators/companies.
+I’ll provide the name of some queer companies / independent people when I upload this blog post.

 But that doesn’t mean that you can’t visually show off your pride – because, for me at least, pride is about showing my identity, so having a jacket that is currently being filled with as much queer shit as I can find, it gives me a sense of pure joy and, well, pride.
 So feel free to buy as much stuff as you can afford.
 I also feel as though pride can unite our community, and maybe, unfortunately, the only day of the year where someone may feel can be their authentic self.

-I just wanted to raise awareness of this topic, thats all.
-Plus, supporting queer people who make queer stuff is amazing, and who knows, you might find your new favourite store to buy stuff for more future prides!
+I just wanted to raise awareness of this topic, that’s all.
+Plus, supporting queer people who make queer stuff is amazing, and who knows, you might find your new favorite store to buy stuff for more future pride events!